 - Toners with alcohol and astringent ingredients like witch hazel and apple cider vinegar might dry out your skin.
 Therefore, read the ingredients before choosing an ideal product for your skin.

-Can I use an astringent and a toner together?
+Should I use an astringent every day?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.